>

 Understanding the Moon

 Before designing, one must understand.
-The physical and environmental characteristics of the Moon determine every architectural choice.
+The physical and environmental characteristics of the Moon condition every architectural choice.

 Read more ›

-Solar and cosmic radiation represent the major risk to human life on the Moon.
-Radiation shielding becomes a structuring principle of lunar architecture.
+Solar and cosmic radiation constitute the major risk for human life on the Moon.
+Radiation protection becomes a structuring principle of lunar architecture.

 Read more ›